denzelrenner/LIFE4136-Group1-Rotation2/README.md

  2. Select `Protein BLAST`

- 3. Input the protein sequence for the g46214 reference protein sequence into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page
+ 3. Input the g46214 reference protein sequence into the `Enter Query Sequence` field, and select `BLAST` at the bottom of the page

  4. Manually retrieve the protein sequence of the homologs from the blastp results page by selecting their ncbi dataset accession code (i.e `XP_018447019.1`).

  5. Select the `FASTA` option at the top of the page, and finally copy and paste the protein sequence into the `g46214_homologs.fasta` fasta file

- 6. The consensus protein sequences for the reference, diploid and tetraploid protein sequences should also be added to the `g46214_homologs.fasta` file in fasta format.
+ 6. The protein sequences for the reference, diploid and tetraploid should also be added to the `g46214_homologs.fasta` file in fasta format.

 The accession codes for the homologs identified in this step and used in subsequent steps of the analysis are outlined below:
 | Homolog | Accession Code |